LiroBenchmark/LiroBenchmark.github.io/datasets/LaRoSeDa.md

-### Description:

-LaRoSeDa, the Large Romanian Sentiment Data Set, contains 15000 product reviews written in Romanian.
-There are 7500 positive (star ratings 4 and 5) and 7500 negative (star ratings 1 and 2) reviews.
-The data set is divided into two subsets: training (12000 samples) and test (3000 samples).

 ### Input, Output and Metrics:

 The task is to classify each review according to its star rating.
 Given the training set, the target is to maximize the macro-averaged F1 score on the test set.

 The reported metric is the **Macro-averaged F1 score**.